Medical Indemnity Fund Frequently Asked Questions (FAQs)

 What health care costs require prior approval?

 Yes.
 The regulations developed by the Commissioner of Health establish an administrative review process.
-A request for review form must be submitted within 30 days of receipt of a denial.
+A request for review form must be submitted within 30 days of receipt of a prior approval denial.
 The enrollee may request a document-based review or a hearing, to be conducted by a hearing officer.

 How long does it take for the Fund Administrator to process claims?